jermspeaks/jermspeaks.github.io/src/content/blog/2018-05-26-styled-components.md

 ---
-title: Styled Components
-published: false
-draft: false
 categories: ["learning"]
-tags: ["react", "styled components"]

 date: 2018-05-26
 description: ""
+draft: false
+heroImage: ""

 pubDate: "2018-05-26"
-heroImage: ""
-postType: "learning"
+published: false
+tags: ["learning", "programming", "react", "styled components"]
+title: Styled Components
 ---

 At my new job, because we're building the project from the ground up.
 The team decided to move forward with a css-in-js approach, which perked my ears.
 First I was skeptic.
 How could this remove my `css` files?
 What about psuedoelements and complex selectors.